farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Events.md

 | type              | [`HubEventType`](#hubeventtype) | Always set to `MERGE_NAME_REGISTRY_EVENT` |
 | nameRegistryEvent | `NameRegistryEvent`             | The message that was merged               |

-## On-Chain Events
+## Onchain Events

 Emitted by contracts whenever the ownership of fids or fnames changes.

 ### IdRegistryEvent

-Emit when an on-chain event occurs in the IdRegistry which registers or transfers an fid.
+Emit when an onchain event occurs in the IdRegistry which registers or transfers an fid.

 | Name            | Type                        | Description                                              |
 | --------------- | --------------------------- | -------------------------------------------------------- |